DarrenN/EventedArray/README.md

 # EventedArray

-###  An Array-like data structure in JavaScript which allows you to register callbacks on accessor/mutator oprtations.
+###  An Array-like data structure in JavaScript which allows you to register callbacks on accessor/mutator operations.

-#### What?

 Sometimes you want a simple data structure such as an Array (`[1,2,3,4]`) that you can attach callbacks to, so that accessor &